g-leech/argmin-gravitas/_posts/2019-01-02-insurance-scam.markdown

 {%  include insurance/clar.html %}

 The real objection is that _humans are more complicated than that_.
-In particular, premise (5) obscures a fundamental fact about us: our utility is nonlinear, losses can hurt more than equal-sized gains, and uncertainty about losses is itself unpleasant.
+In particular, premise (5) obscures a fundamental fact about us: our utility is nonlinear, losses can hurt more than equal-sized gains delight, and uncertainty about losses is itself unpleasant.
 <br><br>

 ### Diminishing marginal utility